• Loading stock data...

 The NCAA is similarly unenthused about the platforms, issuing new criticism Thursday.

 Last month, the NCAA expressed concern that language on the Kalshi platform was suggesting they had a formal affiliation.
-It was particularly unhappy with Kalshi using the phrase “outcome verified from NCAA” in connection with event contracts for NCAA games, and asked Kalshi to change that wording.
+It was particularly unhappy with Kalshi using the phrase “outcome verified from NCAA” in connection with event contracts for NCAA games, and it asked Kalshi to change that wording.
 Kalshi complied—its platform now states that it is “not affiliated, associated, authorized, endorsed by, or in any way officially connected with the NCAA.”

 NCAA president Charlie Baker told Yahoo on Thursday that the current state of prediction markets is not sustainable.
-He pointed to the fact that DraftKings and FanDuel plan to launch prediction-market platforms of their own soon, saying they “can’t afford to let those folks dominate all that green space they can’t currently access.”
+He pointed to the fact that DraftKings and FanDuel plan to launch prediction-markets platforms of their own soon, saying they “can’t afford to let those folks dominate all that green space they can’t currently access.”

 “It just says this whole thing is going to get worse unless somebody does something about it,” Baker said.
 “And solving it at the federal level is going to be really challenging because it’s still new and not fully formed.
 So, I mean, you’re basically talking about no rules, no oversight, no nothing.
 And that just feels catastrophic to me.
 Not just for us, but for everybody.”

-Kalshi’s Elisabeth Diana hit back at Baker’s comments in a statement to Front Office Sports on behalf of the newly-launched Coalition for Prediction Markets, which also includes Crypto.com, Robinhood, Coinbase, and Underdog.
+Kalshi’s Elisabeth Diana hit back at Baker’s comments in a statement to Front Office Sports on behalf of the newly launched Coalition for Prediction Markets, which also includes Crypto.com, Robinhood, Coinbase, and Underdog.

 “That’s like saying the stock market has no rules,” she said.
 “The CFTC’s regulations on abusive or manipulative trading apply to prediction markets just like the SEC’s regulations apply to the stock market.
 This activity is strictly prohibited by both the CFTC and prediction markets, and we use a variety of tools before, during, and after people trade to prevent illegal trading and bring enforcement action when violations happen.”